• Skip to primary navigation

 Instructions

-• Fill cooled cookies with jam by spreading jam on the bottom of one cookie and place another on top.
-Sprinkle with powdered sugar if desired.
-Store in an airtight container at room temperature up to 1 week.
-Freeze for up to 3 months.
+• Fill cooled cookies with jam by spreading jam on the bottom of one cookie and placing another on top.
+Sprinkle with powdered sugar if you like.
+Store in an airtight container at room temperature for up to 1 week or freeze for up to 3 months.

 Notes